 II.5.
-William McCorkle m 1st "Peggy" Margaret Blythe, This Margaret 'Peggy' Blythe was a sister to the first wife, Lizzie Blythe, of our Robert McCorkle, 1764-1828, immediately below, who m.
-1st Elizabeth Blythe ("Lizzie").
-Margaret Blythe McCorkle & Elizabeth Blythe McCorkle were daughters of Presbyterian minister Rev. James Blythe & wife Elizabeth KING Blythe (a sister to the Samuel King who witnessed the will of Alexander McCorkle, 1722-1800, in Rowan County, NC, in 1800.
+William m 1st "Peggy" Margaret Blythe, 2nd "Mattie" [Martha?]
+King, and 3rd in 1800 Jennie Graham.
+This Margaret 'Peggy' Blythe was a sister to the first wife of our Robert McCorkle, immediately below, who m.
+1st Elizabeth Blythe ("Lizzie") [AWilliam, following Barton Stone, set his negroes free and went to preaching@]